-When the superintendent or building principal determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student's parents of their right to a fair hearing.
-At the hearing the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf.

-The superintendent shall personally hear and determine the proceeding or may, in his or her discretion designate a hearing officer to conduct the hearing.
-The hearing officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him or her.
+When the superintendent or building principal determines that a suspension for more than five days may be warranted, they shall give reasonable notice to the student and the student's parents of their right to a fair hearing.
+At the hearing the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on their behalf.
+The superintendent shall personally hear and determine the proceeding or may, in their discretion designate a hearing officer to conduct the hearing.
+The hearing officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before them.
 A record of the hearing shall be maintained, but no stenographic transcript shall be required.
 A tape recording shall be deemed a satisfactory record.
 The hearing officer shall make findings of fact and recommendations as to the appropriate measure of discipline to the superintendent.
 The report of the hearing officer shall be advisory only, and the superintendent may accept all or any part thereof.